Last Updated 1 April 2022

 Other Orders Relating to Children

-Obtaining Orders from the Family Court or the Federal Circuit Court
+Obtaining Orders from the Federal Circuit and Family Court of Australia

-There are basic principles that apply in determining the best interests of the child when couples separate and disputes arise about the care of children for whom they have parental responsibility.
-Part VII of the Commonwealth Family Law Act 1975 (Cth) (Family Law Act) sets out the responsibilities and roles of parents in relation to their children and, where there is a dispute, matters are heard in the Family Court of Australia (FCFCOA).
+There are basic principles that apply in determining the best interests of the child when parents separate and disputes arise about the care of children for whom they have parental responsibility.
+Part VII of the Commonwealth Family Law Act 1975 (Cth) (Family Law Act) sets out the responsibilities and roles of parents in relation to their children and, where there is a dispute, matters are heard in the Federal Circuit and Family Court of Australia (FCFCOA).
 All family law matters are commenced in Division 2 of the FCFCOA and, if the matter is complex, it is transferred to Division 1 by judicial officers after the first court event in Division 2.

 Each of the relevant courts has their own set of legislation that is used in addition to the Family Law Act.
 Careful reference to the relevant legislation for each court is recommended, as there are differences and common practices.
 In this chapter, unless specifically indicated, a reference to the court is a reference to any court exercising jurisdiction under the Family Law Act.